Web Agency 2026-04-28

 Monitoring is paused for the whole window.
 If the deploy runs long, the duration_hours cap auto-resumes monitoring — no risk of leaving a site silently unmonitored if the END call is forgotten.

-On the first of each month, every Workspace generates a monthly uptime report as a shareable URL / PDF.
+On the first of each month, every Workspace generates a monthly uptime report as a shareable URL / PDF, branded with Agency A's logo and colours.
 Format is consistent across clients.
 Engineering effort dropped from 3 hours/month to 15 minutes.
+Incident reports are auto-generated too — the "writing the post-mortem in Word" task is gone.

 A pitch you can copy

 "Your current maintenance contract covers incident response, but in practice you usually notice the issue before we do.
-We'd like to flip that with a 24/7 monitoring add-on — $10/month per site — that catches SSL expiry, missing keywords, and slow pages, so we can call you before you call us."
+We'd like to flip that with a 24/7 automated monitoring + business-hours investigation add-on — ¥4,000 / month — that catches SSL expiry, missing keywords, slow pages, and (when something does break) hands you a root-cause report from our engineers, not just a 'site is down' alert.
+Incidents detected overnight are picked up first thing the next business morning."

 Bring last year's incident count, average time-to-detection, and a rough estimate of revenue lost during downtime.
 Concrete numbers close deals.